CBSA Processing Delays: When 1-3 Hours Actually Matters

 Where the delay actually lands

 The notice says “outbound messages”—RNS, reject messages, completeness notices, acknowledgements.
-Translation: CBSA got your B3 or your cargo control document, but you don’t know if they’re processing it, rejecting it, or if it’s sitting in a queue.
+Translation: CBSA got your CAD or your cargo control document, but you don’t know if they’re processing it, rejecting it, or if it’s sitting in a queue.
 For a standard commercial PARS release on a routine entry, you’ll probably be fine.
 The ACI already cleared the truck, CBSA has the A8A hit internally even if you haven’t seen the RNS yet, and the driver rolls.

 But if you’re dealing with RMD, release prior to payment under your RPP bond, or anything requiring a payment confirmation loop back through CARM, that acknowledgement delay stacks.
 CARM demands the payment post before final release, and if the system is slow to acknowledge your payment submission, you’re waiting.
 Same issue if you’re filing a SIMA release or a provisional duty scenario where CBSA needs to confirm your bond or cash deposit is on file before issuing the green light.